Project-Cepi/Kepi/README.md

-# ExampleExtension
+# Kepi
- An example extension for Minestom based off of Sabre/kotlin libs.
+Service manager and common library for Project Cepi codes